SKLINET/strapi-boilerplate/cms/src/plugins/content-versioning/README.md

 ## ⚠️✋ Read before installation

 ⚠️ Might not work with the [Strapi publisher plugin](https://market.strapi.io/plugins/strapi-plugin-publisher)
 ⚠️ Might not work if `DATABASE_CLIENT` env variable is not set.
 More information [here](https://github.com/notum-cz/strapi-plugin-content-versioning/issues/113).
+⚠️ Does not work well with GraphQL ([more information](https://github.com/notum-cz/strapi-plugin-content-versioning/issues/152))

 ## 🙉 What does the plugin do for you?